stuerp/foo_vis_spectrum_analyzer/README.md

   - Graphs can be rendered overlapped instead of in a row or column layout.
 Each graph can have its own styles.
 This can be used to render two or more channels with different colors on top of each other.
 - New: Global and local styles.
   - Each graph can have its own styles.
 This is particularly useful for overlapping graphs.
+  - Make sure the styles of overlapping visual elements are set to None to prevent overpainting (e.g. the background style of all but the first graph).
 - New: Channel Pair can be configured per graph.
 - Improved: Significantly improved the after glow effect of the oscilloscope.
 Also, it should work now with a transparent background.
 - Fixed: Artwork Blur for high DPI screens.
 - Fixed: Switching between oscilloscope modes was not picked up until a new track started.
 (Regression)
-- Fixed: Level Meter should not have shown a measurement unless all channels of the selected channel pair were selected for measurement.
+- Fixed: Level Meter should not show a measurement unless all channels of the selected channel pair were selected for measurement.

 You can read the full history [here](docs/History.md).